GROUP MEMBER LIST

 What we do

-SERCA's operational area of interest encompasses the shires of Eurobodalla, Bega Valley and Bombala (plus parts of Cooma-Monaro and Snowy River), and meetings of SERCA are held every two to three months at locations rotated around this area.
+SERCA's operational area of interest encompasses the shires of Eurobodalla, Bega Valley and Bombala (plus parts of Cooma-Monaro and Snowy River).

 SERCA brings environment and community groups together to ensure their voice is heard by government decision-makers.
 The real environmental and community concerns of residents who live in the region are only being given lip service by local and state government.